 On November 20, 2023, two decisions were announced by the New Hampshire Superior Court that deal with the State's obligation to provide a constitutionally adequate education to educatable children in public schools in New Hampshire and to raise adequate funding to pay costs of that obligation.
 In Contoocook Valley School District, et al. v.
 The State of New Hampshire (No. 213-2019-CV-00069), the Superior Court determined that the State's base adequacy cost should increase from \$4,100 per pupil, to \$7,356 per pupil, suggesting an increase in the State's educational adequacy obligation of some \$538.0 million.
 In Steven Rand, et al. v.
-The State of New Hampshire (No. 215-2022-CV-00167), the Superior Court determined that the use of the State's statewide education property tax to raise funds in order to meet its educational adequacy obligations was unconstitutional as it was not administered in a manner that was equal in valuation and uniform in rate throughout the State.
-The State has indicated that it intends to appeal these cases.
-The likely outcome of these appeals cannot be determined at this time.
+The State of New Hampshire (No. 215-2022-CV-00167), the Superior Court determined that the use of the State's Statewide Education Property Tax ("SWEPT") to raise funds in order to meet its educational adequacy obligations was unconstitutional.
+The State sets a target amount to be collected statewide, and each town is assigned a tax rate per \$1,000 of property value.
+A key aspect of the case is the 2011 change in the law allowing towns to keep any excess SWEPT revenue they collect beyond what is needed for "adequate" education funding.
+Wealthier towns, with higher property values, often collect more than needed for their schools and are now permitted to keep that excess, while less wealthy towns may still need to transfer funds to the State's Education Trust Fund.
+The plaintiffs in the case argued that this system created unequal effective tax rates across towns, violating the State constitution's requirement for proportional and reasonable taxation.
+In June 2025, The New Hampshire Supreme Court ruled 3-1 that the SWEPT is constitutional, allowing property-rich towns to keep excess tax revenue.
+The court determined that the SWEPT, despite the disparity in how much revenue towns retain, is administered equally and uniformly across the State because all property owners pay the same tax rate.